 If you’re into wildcrafted herbs an gemstone-infused oils, Annmarie Skincare is the right one for you!
 I adore their process which includes slowly infusing oils with organic herbs and the magical energy of gemstones to deliver truly lux and clean skincare.

 - Beautycounter– My favorite skincare brand.
 I almost exclusively use the Countertime Line for my ahem, aging skin, and I love it!
-The Tetrapeptide Supreme Cream and the Ultra Renewal Eye Cream are my two favorite products.
+The Mighty Plump (read my full review!), the Tetrapeptide Supreme Cream and the Ultra Renewal Eye Cream are my three favorite products.

 - Pure Haven: A great non-toxic company that has cleaning, home, baby, and beauty products!